FarhanShoukat/MessagingApp/README.md

 User can also change his/her name or status.
 Status work the same way as in WhatsApp.

+## How to Run

+An apk file [WhatsApp.apk](../master/WhatsApp.apk) is provided which can be installed on an Android Phone.

+In order to have a look at the code files and understand the working, simply download or clone this repository and open it in Android Studio.

 ## Contact
 You can get in touch with me on my LinkedIn Profile: [Farhan Shoukat](https://www.linkedin.com/in/farhan-shoukat-782542167/)